 5. Review the information and click Save These Results and Close Worksheet.

-6. The Default Minimum Margin will populate with the information from the worksheet.
+Note: The Default Desired Margin will automatically populate with the information from the worksheet.

-(D) Default Maximum Discount: This is the highest discount percentage you would ever want to give on a product.
-This will act as the default maximum discount for all parts using Market-Based pricing unless this number is changed on a specific part.
+This value represents the maximum discount percentage you’re willing to offer on a product.
+It serves as the default discount limit for all parts using Market-Based pricing, unless a different limit is defined for an individual part.

-(E) Current Invoice Number: The number of the last created invoice.
+a.
+Current Invoice Number - The number of the last created Invoice.

-(F) Enter Next Desired Invoice Number: Enter the next invoice number you wish to use.
-This will be the starting number of the next estimate or invoice created in the system.
+b.
+Enter Next Desired Invoice Number - Enter the next Invoice number you wish to use.
+This will be the starting number of the next Estimate or Invoice created in the system.